shadyyehia/talentRepo/README.md

 8- Validation: required fields will be heighlighted for form input.<br />
 9- Help tooltip.<br />
 10-In place Confirmation message before deleting talent/group.<br />
-11-Functionalitis can be bookmarked in the browser for later usage.
+11-Functionalitis can be bookmarked in the browser for later usage.<br />
-   examples:
+   examples:<br />
-   http://localhost:801/searchResult/actors --> redirects to search result of "actors" keyword http://localhost:801/talents --> will dislay all talents http://localhost:801/groups --> will display all groups ( NOTE:  To make this feature works when you host on IIS , you must install URL rewrite )
+   http://localhost:801/searchResult/actors --> redirects to search result of "actors" keyword<br />
+   http://localhost:801/talents --> will dislay all talents<br />
+   http://localhost:801/groups --> will display all groups<br />
+( NOTE:  To make this feature works when you host on IIS , you must install URL rewrite )<br />

 ## What's good about the application:
 1- It is a master piece for Angular 2 along with Angular CLI frameworks.<br />